Table of Contents

 Builder Reset

-There are scenarios where you may want to reuse the Builder without creating a new instance.
+There are scenarios where you may want to reuse the builder without creating a new instance.
 This can be achieved by calling the Reset method on the builder instance as seen in the example below.

 int id = 1;